 Key performance indicators (KPIs) - financial and non-financial Expectations for compliance The report must, to the extent necessary for an understanding of the development, performance or position of the company's business, include analysis using financial key performance indicators, and where appropriate, analysis using other key performance indicators, including information relating to environmental matters and employee matters.
 "Key performance indicators" means factors by reference to which the development, performance or position of the company's business can be measured effectively.
-See sections 7 and 8 of the Good Practice Guide (pages 22 and 24).
+See sections 7 and 8 of the Good Practice Guide (pages 10 and 11).

-C)uality of dis closures 201 L9 Quality of disclosures 2018 Financial KPIs Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 6% 41% 53% 0% 7% 86% 7% 0%
+Quality of disclosures 2021 C Quality of dis closures 202 20 Financial KPIs Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 5% 52% 43% 0% 13% 47% 40% 0%

-The quality of disclosures has fallen significantly with only 47% of companies achieving at least a good standard this year (2018: 93%).
+The quality of disclosures has largely remained the same with 57% of companies achieving at least a good standard this year (2020: 60%).

 Measures that generally appear in most reports are revenue, EBITDA and profit before tax, although sophisticated financial measures are reported in a number of reports to analyse the performance of the business in real detail.
-The one company that did achieve an excellent standard defined the KPIs, provided trend data over five years, and explained the movements.
+A number of companies included quantified current year performance and comparatives, as well as providing an explanation of why the KPI was included.
+The companies that did achieve an excellent standard defined the KPIs, provided trend data over a number of years, and explained the movements.

-C Quality of dis closures 201 .9 C Quality of dis closures 201 8 Non-financial KPIs Excellent Good Basic Explanation provided Excellent Good Basic Non- compliant All companies reviewed 6% 35% 47% 12% 7% 53% 40% 0%
+Quality of disclosures 2021 C Quality of dis closures 202 20 Non-financial KPIs Excellent Good Basic Explanation provided Excellent Good Basic Explanation provided All companies reviewed 5% 33% 48% 14% 13% 34% 53% 0%

-The quality of disclosures has fallen with 41% of companies achieving at least a good standard this year (2018: 60%).
-12% of the sample provided an explanation for non-compliance which was accepted by PERG.
+The quality of disclosures has dropped with only 38% of companies achieving at least a good standard this year (2020: 47%).

 Where value is well delivered in annual reporting these non-financial KPI measures are linked to key strategic priorities, often relating to delivery of goods and services.
 They are presented alongside the financial key performance indicators and shown to have a similar level of importance and management focus.
+Basic disclosures did not include an analysis of performance against the KPIs presented.